Regulatory, Pricing and Reimbursement

 While the European Medicines Agency (“EMA”) is responsible for the centralized procedure, the DKMA is responsible for granting of marketing authorizations through the decentralized procedure, the national procedure and the mutual recognition procedure.

-Under the decentralized procedure, the applicant may submit identical applications in a number of chosen EU/EEA countries – the so-called concerned member states.
+Under the decentralized procedure, the applicant may submit identical applications in a number of chosen EU/EEA countries – the concerned member states.
 The applicant must request a reference member state to be responsible for the first assessment of the application, prepare a draft assessment report, a draft summary of product characteristics and a draft of the labelling and package leaflet.
-Once the reference member state has drafted an assessment report, etc., the concerned member states must as a starting point approve the assessment report, etc. If the any of the concerned member states are not able to do – on the grounds of potential serious risk to public health – then the matter of disagreement must be referred to settle meant through a special coordination group procedure.
+Once the reference member state has drafted an assessment report, etc., the concerned member states must as a starting point approve the assessment report, etc. If the any of the concerned member states are not able to do – on the grounds of potential serious risk to public health – then the matter of disagreement must be referred to settlement through a special coordination group procedure (the article 29 procedure).

 In special circumstances, the DKMA may permit the sale or dispensing of pharmaceutical products that are not covered by a marketing authorization.
 Such compassionate use permits are usually only granted if there is no relevant, alternative medicinal product marketed in Denmark, and if the product in question is authorized abroad.